-The only alternative is to recruit higher-tier troops from cities and villages but this is both unreliable and based on your relationship with individual heads of these settlements.
+The only alternative is to recruit higher-tier troops from cities and villages, but this is both unreliable and is based on your relationship with individual heads of these settlements.
 Each village and city has anywhere between three and ten notables and you have an individual relationship with them all.
 Your ways of increasing that relationship are limited right now.
 Sometimes they give you a quest but the quests get repetitive quickly.
-Plus many of them lower your relation with one notable while raising it with another.
+Plus many of them lower your relationship with one notable while raising it with another.

 This means no matter what faction you join, you end up recruiting a ton of Empire units out of convenience.
 This is simply because you have to run all the way back home to recruit troops from your culture.
 If the Battanians for example, take over an Empire town, that town still offers Empire troops, not Battaian troops.
 It’s frustrating and inconvenient.

 I have a lot of hope that most of these issues will be fixed in due time.
 Bannerlord is not a cheap game though and for now, these issues persist.